rexhip/rexhip/README.md

 // A customized device block need to be created for all device, once
 // it's created it con be placed inside a global library and be reused.
-// The pattern bellow is hopefully intuitive, the library will take care
+// The pattern bellow should be intuitive, the library will take care
 // of executing the queries one by one.

 "mb_device_header"(device := #device_udt, mb := #mb);